 A Standard soil nutrient test recommends how to balance the nutrients in your soils.
 Forms are available for the homeowner, as well as, for growers of commercial turf, commercial vegetables, commercial fruit, and field crops (pasture, hay, annual crops).
 The test measures soil pH, phosphorous, potassium, calcium, magnesium, and micronutrients including organic matter.
 You must send 2 cups of dry soil per sample with the correct form and a check made out to "Dairy One."
 Send to Dairy-One 730 Warren Rd., Ithaca.
 Expect at least one week for test results to be returned.
 (May be longer during peak test times.)

 Download and print the appropriate FORM from the Dairy-One website to include with your soil samples.
 Make sure to put the code for the type of crop you are growing in the information (NOTE: For testing home garden soils, download and print Soil Laboratory Form H. All submissions should include 2 cups dry soil, and a check made out to Dairy-One (see form for pricing).
 Place the completed form, soil and check in a separate small box, and ship to their lab in Ithaca.

 State-specific Dairy-One packages are targeted to customer needs.
 Due to the diversity of soils in North America, there are many different soil tests used to characterize the nutrient content of soils.

-Each test was developed based on the chemistry of the soils and crop response in the region where the test will be used.Agro-One offers soil test packages and nutrient guidelines to meet the diverse needs of commercial crop producers and home owners here in the Northeast. * New York customers also have the option of an Agro-One analysis with Cornell recommendations.
+Each test was developed based on the chemistry of the soils and crop response in the region where the test will be used.
+Dairy-One offers soil test packages and nutrient guidelines to meet the diverse needs of commercial crop producers and homeowners here in the Northeast. * New York customers also have the option of a Dairy-One analysis with Cornell recommendations.